mohamed005cheikh-rgb/RESTAU-MC88/readme.md

 ---

-## 👋 About
+## 👋 Welcome

 Restaurant MC88 is a small digital home for a kitchen that takes pride in what it serves.

-You can browse the menu, pick what you like, and send your order straight to us on WhatsApp — no accounts, no waiting, no complications.
-Just good food and a clean experience, on your phone or on your computer.
+Here you can browse the full menu, pick what you like, and send your order straight to us on WhatsApp — no accounts, no waiting, no complications.
+Just good food and a clean experience, whether you're on your phone or at your computer.

-It was made to feel like walking into the restaurant: warm, simple, and focused on the food.
+Everything here is made to feel like walking into the restaurant: warm, simple, and focused on the food.

 ---